-security in the Mexican capital, citing a precipitous drop in the number
+Jewish community members say murders go against trend of improved security in Mexican capital, citing drop in the number of kidnappings.

 By GIL STERN STERN SHEFLERPublished: OCTOBER 19, 2010 04:52Advertisement